 One wants to read that novel in English her cousin was so enthusiastic about.
 Another has a list of American books recommended for his graduate course.
 Yet another one bought some equipment overseas, and can't understand its instruction manual.

-The cost of having a book translated for individual use is not viable!!!
+The cost of having a book translated for individual use is hardly viable!!!

 Envision this...
 A book publisher will spread the translation cost over thousands of copies.
 If you want a translation done for you alone, you'll have to pay for all of it, instead of just a few cents per copy.

-In such cases, the best solution is to find a friend who is capable and willing to translate for you, or resort to a free online automatic translator like Google Translate.
+In such cases, if you really need it translated, the best solution is to find a friend who is capable and willing to translate for you, or resort to a free online automatic translator like Google Translate.
 It is likely that you'll get a lot of nonsense, however if you are knowledgeable enough about the subject you might, to some extent, get the gist of what's it all about.
 No point in looking for a cheap translator, especially if the volume of text is considerable, because the chances of getting similar nonsense will be high.